PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 Example
 -------

+XXX could the *directions* argument have default values?

 To set up a slab of FCC copper with the [1,-1,0] direction along the x-axis, [1,1,-2] along the y-axis and [1,1,1] along the z-axis, use::

   from ase.lattice.cubic import FaceCenteredCubic atoms = FaceCenteredCubic(directions=[[1,-1,0], [1,1,-2], [1,1,1]],
-                            size=(2,2,3), symbol="Cu", pbc=(1,1,0))
+                            size=(2,2,3), symbol='Cu', pbc=(1,1,0))

 The minimal unit cell is repeated 2*2*3 times.
-The lattice constant is taken from the database of lattice constants in data.py.
-There are periodic boundary conditions along the x and y axis, but free boundary conditions along the z axis.
+The lattice constant is taken from the database of lattice constants in :mod:`data` module.
+There are periodic boundary conditions along the *x* and *y* axis, but free boundary conditions along the *z* axis.
 Since the three directions are perpendicular, a (111) surface is created.

 To set up a slab of BCC copper with [100] along the first axis, [010] along the second axis, and [111] along the third axis use (note: the